Sage-Bionetworks/rocc-service/docs/style-guide.md

 ## Setup

-- VS Code invites you to install the recommended extensions, which include `dbaeumer.vscode-eslint`.
-This extension is used in the VS Code workspace settings file `settings.json` available in this repository.
+- VS Code invites you to install the recommended extensions required to validate and fix style issues.
-- Install `flake8` and other development Python packages.
+- Install `flake8`, `black` and other development Python packages.

       pip install -r server/dev-requirements.txt